AdaCore/gnatstudio/docs/users_guide/remote.rst

 * Remote Access Tool

   A drop-down list specifying the tool used to connect to the server.
-GPS contains built in support for the following tools
+  GNAT Studio contains built in support for the following tools

   * :program:`ssh`
   * :program:`rsh`